Replies to a recent survey sent out to my Facebook followers suggests that the top three problems for artists trying to grow their business are:

 What about portraits?
 Treat them in similar fashion.
 Paint from models where possible and keep the color strong.
 Brushwork bold.
 Shapes distinct.

 There are many other factors such as brushwork, values and color schemes.
 It comes down to learning and practice.
 Also be willing to take risks.
 Be bold.
 Painting rewards artists who try new things.
-Have a look at my new short course The Perfect Start to Painting Success.
-Starting your painting correctly helps every facet of your painting's outcome.
-Color included.
+Have a look at my new course How to Add Light to Your Landscape Painting.
+Painting light involves using color and values better.
+This course will show you how to see these essential qualities.
 Have fun and put more color into it!

 Want to share your painting experiences or tips?
 Please add them to the comments.
 You may be helping someone too.